 KDWT was founded by Catherine Mattson in 2013 when she was 8 years old.
 She wanted to help out the community but could not find a club that would fit in her busy schedule.
 She'd help her mom with community projects here and there.
 Eventually she connected with generationOn as a Care Club.
 Her first official project was a garage sale with a friend and they raised over $200 to purchase books for kids in need.
 From there, KDWT became the youth (ages 5 to 18 years) service project for Ohana100.
 Other friends were inspired and joined the KDWT Team.

 Community Service Projects

 KDWT Ambassadors plans and participates in "Acts of Kindness" or "Rules of Kindness", addressing various community issues.
-Community projects are planned for the year to engage kids to serve once a month- after school, on holidays and/or on weekends.
+Community projects are planned for the year to engage kids to serve once a month- after school, on holidays and/or on weekends, all year round.